Why I Love….Coronation Furniture!

 The Coronation of Edward VII was held in August 1902.
 The event was planned as large ceremony, which would cement the power of the monarchy and the new King.
 The great success of Golden and Diamond Jubilee celebrations held for Queen Victoria only a few years prior helped form this assessment.
 Therefore, when the committee to organise the event was established music and design were important factors.

-The chairs used by the invited guests were simply designed, with a mahogany frame and rush seat, typical of the periods arts and crafts aesthetic ROYAL MEMORABILIA: A pair of original King Edward VII coronation chairs, 1902 The design for these chairs is often credited to Ernest William Gimson, one of the most important designers and architects of the arts & crafts movement.
+The chairs used by the invited guests were simply designed, with a mahogany frame and rush seat, typical of the periods arts and crafts aesthetic ROYAL MEMORABILIA: A pair of original King Edward VII coronation chairs, 1902 The design for these chairs is sometimes credited to Ernest William Gimson, one of the most important designers and architects of the arts & crafts movement (see National Trust collection).
 To me the design captures both strength and simplicity.
 The back rail of each chair is stamped with details of the coronation itself.
 The stools were of plain design with a caned seat and marked to the underside.

 George V coronation, held in June 1911, was a grand and traditional affair.
 The chair design chosen for the ceremony reflects this, being Chippendale inspired with a leather seat.
 The stool as per those produced for Edward VII was of plain design.
 The stools were upholstered rather than caned but both the chair and stool are very difficult to recognise without discovering the stamp underneath.
 The furniture was marked with details of the coronation itself and manufactured by High Wycombe based companies.
 These chairs can often be mistaken for dining chair and it is important to look at them properly to identify them.